As an Amazon Associate I earn from qualifying purchases.

-Having a heart healthy handout with all the necessary information to prevent or minimize heart disease is important.
-Along with keeping healthy habits for reducing heart disease, it is important to see your physician/caregiver regularly.
-Routine check ups can alert you to new issues.
-Many diseases are more easily managed if they are dealt with in the beginning stages, before they cause damage to your body.
+Many diseases are more easily managed if they are dealt with in the beginning stages, before they cause extended damage to your body.
+Having a heart healthy handout with all the necessary information to prevent or minimize heart disease can be helpful in maintaining good heart health.
+Along with maintaining healthy habits for reducing heart disease, it is important to see your physician/caregiver regularly.
+Routine check ups can alert you to new issues, so you can manage more easily.

 Here are some heart healthy measurements you should familiarize yourself with (and links for further detailed information):